-Hops (Humulus lupulus) are a rapidly growing perennial bine.
-(No, that’s not a typo – while vines grab hold of things with tendrils, bines climb with the help of stiff hairs).
-Hardy to USDA zone 4-8, hops can grow up to a whopping 30 feet (9 m.) in a year!
+Hops (Humulus lupulus) are a rapidly growing, perennial bine.
+(No, that’s not a typo– while vines grab hold of things with tendrils, bines climb with the help of stiff hairs).
+Hardy to USDA zone 4 to 8, hops can grow up to a whopping 30 feet (9 m.) in a year!
 To attain this amazing size, it isn’t any wonder that they like to be fed every so often.
 What are hops fertilizer requirements?
 The following article contains is a hops fertilizer guide for how and when to feed hops plants.

 Hops Fertilizer Guide

 Hops fertilizer requirements include the macronutrients of nitrogen, phosphorus, and potassium.
 Other trace minerals are necessary for growth as well, such as boron, iron, and manganese.
 The correct nutrients should be in the soil prior to planting, but they must on occasion be replenished or supplemented during the growing season as the hops utilize the food to grow and produce.

 Run a soil test on the area where the hops will be growing if you are not going to use standard application rates of fertilizer.
 Test each year in the spring.
 Take several samples from the area to get an accurate reading.
 Then you can test them yourself or send them to a testing laboratory.
 This will give you precise information on exactly where your soil is lacking nutritionally so you can take steps to amend it.

 How and When to Feed Hops Plants